 The 2CV motorcycle was obviously not conceived for the sake of comfort, it is a rather secondary notion that was not imperative in what we can call the specifications.
 The prototype has therefore not benefited from some desirable improvements.
-It should be noted that, for example, the exhaust is free, so the nose and the ears benefit greatly from the engine’s gases.
+It should be noted that, for example, the exhaust is free, so the nose and the ears are affected greatly by the engine’s gases.
 The bike does not have a brake, nor does it have foot rests which allow some control of the trajectory with the feet, because the craft lacks stability.
 On the first test the bike fell over, causing a great scare to Emile, who almost found himself crushed under his 200-kilo machine.

 The arrangement of the clutch and accelerator controls were particularly tedious.
 It was necessary to dismantle, adjust and reassemble the parts for optimum operation.
 Similarly, the tests were punctuated by frequent falls.
 To lift the two-wheeled steel camel proved particularly physically difficult … All these circumstances contributed to prolong Emile stay in the desert.
 The final day was be spent adjusting and testing and cleaning the bivouac site.

-It was an occasion to immortalize the moment thanks to a small camera with the trigger connected by a long string. Émile poses in the middle of a place that in March 1993 was the theatre of his unusual feat.
+It was an occasion to immortalize the moment thanks to a small camera with the trigger connected by a long wire. Émile poses in the middle of a place that in March 1993 was the theatre of his unusual feat.

 He leaves the next afternoon leaving the parts that he will not use in the body shell of the 2CV.
 He takes with him the rest of his food (more than a litre and a half of water), the bed, the tool box, not forgetting maps and compass.
 A small foam mattress and a towel sewn together will serve as a tent.